-Since growth factor therapies of neurological diseases have been largely unsuccessfull in the past, our aim is to search for intrinsic signaling integrators, such as Spry2 and Spry4, that may provide novel targets for the treatment of peripheral and central nervous system pathologies.
+Since growth factor therapies of neurological diseases have been largely unsuccessfull in the past, our aim is to search for intrinsic signaling integrators, such as Sprouty2 and Sprouty4, that may provide novel targets for the treatment of peripheral and central nervous system pathologies.

-We have shown previously that primary sensory neurons dissociated from Spry2 knock-out ganglia revealed stronger ERK activation and enhanced axon outgrowth.
-Following sciatic nerve crush, significantly more myelinated axons regenerated in Spry2+/- mice which was accompanied by faster recovery of sensomotor performance, higher number of motor endplates in distal muscles and increased expression of GAP-43 (Marvaldi et al. 2015).
+We have shown that primary sensory neurons dissociated from Sprouty2 knock-out ganglia exhibit elevated ERK activity and enhanced axon outgrowth.
+Following sciatic nerve crush, significantly more myelinated axons regenerate in Sprouty2+/- mice which is accompanied by faster recovery of sensomotor performance, higher number of motor endplates in distal muscles and increased expression of GAP-43 (Marvaldi et al. 2015).

-With regard to the CNS, injection of Spry2/4 siRNAs into rat brains reduced the lesion size in response to endothelin-induced vasoconstriction (a model for stroke, Klimaschewski et al. 2015).
-In another CNS lesion model, kainate-induced epileptogenesis, secondary brain damage was significantly diminished in Spry2/4 heterozygous knockouts.
-These mice exhibited less neuronal loss than their wildtype littermates after kainate injection into the hippocampus which was accompanied by reduced neuronal migration (dispersion of granule cells) and increased astroglial proliferation (Thongrong et al. 2016).
-Currently, we are investigating the role of Spry2 in astrocyte and glioma signaling and proliferation.
+With regard to the CNS, injections of siRNAs against Sprouties into rat brains reduce the lesion size in response to endothelin-induced vasoconstriction (a model for stroke, Klimaschewski et al. 2015).
+In another CNS lesion model, kainate-induced epileptogenesis, secondary brain damage is significantly diminished in Sprouty2/4 heterozygous knockouts.
+These mice exhibit less neuronal loss than their wildtype littermates after kainate injection into the hippocampus which is accompanied by reduced neuronal migration (dispersion of granule cells) and increased astroglial proliferation (Thongrong et al. 2016).
+Currently, we are investigating the role of Sprouty2 in astrocyte and glioma signaling and proliferation in more detail.